EvilGenius-dot/RustMinerSystem/README.md

 <img src="/image/e99.png" alt="e9" width="600">

+# Port import and export

+You can import and export ports using the following three methods: Import an EXCEL file.
+If you need to import ports using Excel files, download and refer to the Excel template file:

+<a href="https://github.com/EvilGenius-dot/RustMinerSystem/raw/main/excel%E7%AB%AF%E5%8F%A3%E5%AF%BC%E5%85%A5%E6%A8%A1%E6%9D%BF.xlsx">Download Excel Templates</a>

 # Other issues

 This is a free software, which does not charge any fees.
 It only takes 0.2% of the computing power of the terminal equipment from the technical point of view as a technical return.